RedisLabs/redislabs-docs/content/rs/references/cli-utilities/crdb-cli/_index.md

 aliases: ["/rs/references/crdb-cli-reference/"]
 ---

-An [Active-Active database]({{<relref "/rs/databases/active-active/_index.md">}}) (also known as CRDB or Conflict-free, Replicated DataBase) replicates your dataset across Redis Enterprise Software clusters located in geographically distributed regions.
+An [Active-Active database]({{<relref "/rs/databases/active-active/_index.md">}}) (also known as CRDB or conflict-free replicated database) replicates your data across Redis Enterprise Software clusters located in geographically distributed regions.
 Active-Active databases allow read-write access in all locations, making them ideal for distributed applications that require fast response times and disaster recovery.

 The Active-Active database on an individual cluster is called an **instance**.